-Some of us like to maximize our tax return.
-That can mean filing taxes yourself to save on tax preparation fees, or, using an online option to save costs.
+There are three main ways to maximize your tax return: You can file your taxes on your own to save on tax preparation fees, you can work with a financial advisor to develop a tax strategy for your financial goals, or can use online tax preparation software to save costs.
 While online filing is certainly more affordable than many in-person tax services, in many cases, you don’t even have to pay for the basic level.
 That means you have several excellent options for free online tax software.

 Best Overall Free Online Tax Software